Omar-Risi/landing-page/README.md

 # landing-page
-This website is a practice following the course provided in The Oding Project html and css fundamental course.
+This is a website example for a landing page for a company.